Written by Debbie Karcher

 Cybersecurity is probably a high priority in your district but having the resources in place to effectively manage these threats is difficult.
 The awareness campaigns, policies, and tools that are currently in place add to a safer environment.
 However, unless the district’s efforts are documented to demonstrate a degree of organizational cybersecurity readiness the district could be held negligent should a threat occur.
 To demonstrate that a district has a cybersecurity plan in place consider the Three C’s of Cybersecurity; Chief Support, Create a Cybersecurity Strategy, and Change the Culture.

 This can be immediate and doesn’t have a cost.
 Cybersecurity prevention must begin with the Superintendent and his leadership team.
 This must be a high priority and leadership needs to be an example and the change agent.
 Cybersecurity has long been an Information Technology (IT) function because in the past threat prevention aimed at stopping SPAM, viruses, and and inappropriate content.
 Today the threats have multiple entry points making all employees and connections a vulnerability.
-There are in innumerable number of attacks that can threaten data, finances, and bring down entire computer systems.
+There are an innumerable number of attacks that can threaten data, finances, and bring down entire computer systems.
 The newest and most growing threat is cryptojacking, or malicious cryptomining, that can slow down your computers, increase your power bills and put your security at risk.
 Making matters worse, in 2018 it took companies an average of 191 days to identify a data breach with 92% of malware arriving through email.
 Because of the continuous and changing threats, cybersecurity must be addressed throughout the organization with the Superintendent leading the charge.

 While creating a comprehensive strategy a near-term solution should be implemented.
 The following can be applied to small, midsize or large districts.
 Districts have many tools and activities in place to prevent a cybersecurity attack.
 These would include policies, procedures, controls, threat prevention software/hardware, password management, communications, and cybersecurity insurance.
 An inventory of every solution should be documented and reviewed.
 This first inventory should be quick and require very little in personnel resources.
-The following is an example of what a cybersecurity inventory.
+The following is an example of what should be included in a cybersecurity inventory.

 Once the inventory is complete the district can now move into a long-term cybersecurity strategy.
 The district should select industry best practices (COSN) or industry standards such as the NIST or ISO 2700 and perform a gap analysis.
 This decision should be made with your auditors, so all auditable elements can be identified and communicated.
 The inventory can be extended to add the gap analysis results and add any new requirements.
 The district will need to prioritize the missing requirements based on risk of exposure and costs.
 Some costs be untenable for many districts, but mitigation alternatives should be identified.
 The plan can be executed over time, but the district should be able to prove due diligence in implementing the plan.